Tuesday 2:00PM – 5:50PM

 Over the course of this semester we will cover this entire process.
 First sourcing publically available data sets.
 Then analyzing these data sets to pull out the points of interest.
 And finally designing visualizations based on our findings for a specific audience.
 The first portion of the semester will be focused on printed infographics and the second half will be entirely interactive interpretations of the data using HTML5.

-- Collect your own personal data throughout the semester for your final project.
+- Collect your own personal data throughout the semester using the Gyroscope App.

-- Source at least two separate datasets about that subject.
+- Source at least two separate datasets about that the selected topic.

 - Write a creative brief defining your audience, findings and what you hope to achieve.

-- Visualize your findings as a poster or magazine layout and print it out for your midterm presentations.
+- Visualize your findings as a 20″ x 30″ poster and print it out for your midterm presentations.

-- Using HTML5 along with the libraries and software we discuss, create a one page website visualizing the personal data you have been collecting over the course of the 14 weeks.
+- Using HTML5 along with the libraries and software we discuss, create a one page website using live data using an API (application programming interface), your personal data you have collected OR recreate your midterm as an interactive website.